Timeline of the Libyan civil war (2011): Acceleration of the rebel offensive

-31 July

 On 31 July, rebel units aided by intensive NATO bombing broke through the front line in several places west of Misrata, advanced 14 km and captured abandoned tanks, artillery and truck-mounted grad rocket launchers near the town of Zliten.
 In the Nafusa Mountains rebels captured one town, Hawamid, and surrounded a second, Tiji, 240 km south west of Tripoli.

-1 August

-The rebels entered the town of Zliten.

-3 August

-The rebels defeated an attempt by Gaddafi's forces to retake Zliten.
+The rebels entered Zliten on 1 August, and defeated an attempt by Gaddafi's forces to retake the town on 3 August.
 Meanwhile, NATO bombed Zliten and Tajura, near Tripoli, and the rebels captured a Gaddafi ship laden with 250000 oilbbl of oil.

-6 August

-Rebels from the mountain town of Yafran launched a major attack on the town of Bir al-Ghanam and conquered it by midday after Gaddafi's forces retreated from the town.
+Rebels from the mountain town of Yafran launched a major attack on the town of Bir al-Ghanam and conquered it on 6 August by midday, after Gaddafi's forces retreated from the town.
 Meanwhile, Qatar supplied the rebels in Misrata with more weapons, and a renewed assault began on Brega.
 The government in Benghazi announced it had flown $10 million to the rebels in the Nafusa Mountains region.

-7 August

-In the area around Zliten NATO destroyed 4 command and control nodes, one military facility, a weapons dump, an anti-tank weapon and a multiple-rocket launcher.

-8 August

-Reporters in Bir Ghanam confirmed the rebels were in complete control of the town, despite previous denials from the Gaddafi regime.
+NATO destroyed 4 command and control nodes on 7 August In the area around Zliten, one military facility, a weapons dump, an anti-tank weapon and a multiple-rocket launcher.
+Reporters in Bir Ghanam confirmed the rebels were in complete control of the town on 8 August, despite previous denials from the Gaddafi regime.
 The rebels destroyed a section of a pipeline carrying fuel to the regime's only electricity plant, causing permanent damage to the regime's generating capacity and resulting in widespread blackouts in Tripoli.

-9 August

-NATO bombed a warship in Tripoli's harbour after observing weapons were being removed from it.
+NATO bombed a warship in Tripoli's harbour after observing weapons were being removed from it on 9 August.
 On 12 August, rebels from Misrata took most of the town of Taworgha.

-13 August

-The Libyan government responded to the successful rebel advance with missile attacks.
+The Libyan government responded to the successful rebel advance with missile attacks on 13 August.
 Scud missiles were fired on rebel positions from near Sirte, Gaddafi's now-isolated home town 300 km east of Tripoli.
 It exploded to the east between the rebel-held towns of Brega and Ajdabiya, said a US official.
 The missile, tracked by a US destroyer, came down in the desert, causing no casualties.
 NATO condemned the use of Scud missiles.
 Estimates vary, but having relinquished five longer-range Scud-C variants originally obtained from North Korea, Jane's Strategic Weapons Systems believed Gaddafi could have had as many as 240 Scud-Bs in storage, purchased from the Soviets in 1976.
 The version used by Gaddafi's forces is designed for battlefield use – unmodified, it is capable of travelling 300 km with a 985 kg payload.
 There are convincing intelligence reports that, with the assistance of Egypt, Iran and North Korea, its range could have been extended to 325 km, or even 400 km.